DcRonan/Sign-Up-Form/README.md

 # HTML & CSS: Displaying and Inputting Data

-> In this project we created a clone of [mint.com](https://www.mint.com/)'s sign up form.
+> In this project, we created a clone of [mint.com](https://www.mint.com/)'s sign up form.

 <img src="images/sign-up-page.png">